 Citizen Science

 Using the collective observational insights of the general public, citizen science opens the door to unique research with Rubin Observatory and engages the public in cutting edge science.
-Rubin Observatory is facilitating crowd science projects with a pipeline directly from the Rubin Science Platform to the Zooniverse, a popular platform.
+Rubin Observatory is facilitating crowd science projects by providing a pipeline directly from the Rubin Science Platform to the Zooniverse, a popular citizen science platform.
+Our team does not directly manage individual projects—our goal is to support scientists in successfully running their own projects using this pipeline, associated documentation, and support from our team and the Zooniverse.
+We’re here to help you!

-For scientists interested in becoming a future Principal Investigator of a project, our pipeline is still under development and we welcome your insights and suggestions.
+For scientists interested in becoming a future project lead of a project, our pipeline is still under development and we welcome your insights and suggestions.
+We have a recorded demonstration of the basic version of our pipeline below.

-Please check back soon as we further develop resources here, fill our “expression of interest” form and reach out to us at cscience@lsst.org
+Please check back soon as we further develop resources here, fill out our interest form and reach out to us at cscience@lsst.org.

 FAQ